MiaArmstrong/qa-evaluation/docs/bug-report.md

 Using the “Hide All” button in the Show Columns dialog leaves user with no visible columns and no recovery path.

 **Steps to Reproduce:**
-1. Open kebab menu for Key/Flag table.
+1. Open kebab menu for Key/Flag table or Org ID column
 2. Select “Show Columns”
 3. Click “Hide All”
 4. Exit the dialog

 **Actual Behavior:**
 - All columns disappear
-- There’s no way to restore them unless user refreshes or switches orgs.
+- There’s no way to restore them unless user refreshes the page.
 ![No visible columns after using Hide All](./screenshots/bug4-hide-all-columns.png)

 **Expected Behavior:**